CLUSTERfoo/clusterfoo-dot-com/content/articles/sorting.markdown

 Not all scoring equations are that hairy,
 [here are a few more](http://moz.com/blog/reddit-stumbleupon-delicious-and-hacker-news-algorithms-exposed).

-Interestingly enough, Reddit's 'Hot' scoring function:
+Interestingly enough, Reddit's 'Hot' scoring function (explained in link above):

 ![Reddit's scoring equation](/assets/images/2014/reddit_hot_algo.png)